4maself/traefik-crowdsec/README.md

 Next, restart the Traefik bouncer with the following:
 - `docker-compose restart bouncer`

+The stack should now run as expected.
+Please, let me know if there's anything wrong/missing.

+## What to do after?
+This is basically everything you'll need to get started (with some extra's).
+You'll still have to configure Grafana to get some nice visuals out of your metrics.

+You can adjust some things here and there to suit your needs and add containers like Nextcloud, Gitlab, Bitwarden/Vaultwarden and whatever you'd like to host.
+You can use the grafana service as a reference for the basic labels you'll need to make Traefik proxy to your service and generate certificates for these services.

 ## Other notes
 ### Folder/file permissions
-In case Prometheus or grafana don't start correctly, it could be due to file permissions.
+In case Prometheus and/or grafana doesn't start correctly, it could be due to file permissions.
 To fix this, you can use the following (as root) in the repository root:
 `chown 472:472 -R grafana && chown 1000:1000 -R prometheus`